-As you probably know, I've spent a lot of my time testing time this year, working with 3D printing.
+As you probably know, I've spent a lot of my testing time this year, working with 3D printing.
 If you'd like to know more about the entire world of 3D printing in dentistry, you can read my cover story from the September issue of Dental Products Report by following this link.
 That article has a lot more info on the entire subject than I normally cover in a blog post here.

 Today's subject is just to expand things a bit for people that are looking to get into this, but are a little confused about it.
 As I've said before, the tech has been around since before Covid in 2020.
 Some offices even decided to purchase one... but they are critically underused by most of those offices.
 The main impediment?
 Design.
 Printing and finishing a project is actually pretty fast and easy.
 It's getting that project to a form that is something you need... well that's another story.
 Or at least it used to be.
 Todays' post is about how easy it can be.